Juhi635/Zomato-Clone/README.md

 ## Live Demo

-Explore the live demo of the Zomato page clone https://zomato-page-clone.vercel.app/
+Explore the live demo of the Zomato page clone ➡️ https://zomato-page-clone.vercel.app/

 ## Features

-- **Responsive Design:** The Zomato page clone is designed to be responsive, ensuring optimal viewing and interaction across various devices and screen sizes.
+- **📱 Responsive Design:** The Zomato page clone is designed to be responsive, ensuring optimal viewing and interaction across various devices and screen sizes.

-- **Header Section:** Mimicking the original Zomato layout, the clone includes a header section with the Zomato logo and search functionality.
+- **🔍 Header Section:** Mimicking the original Zomato layout, the clone includes a header section with the Zomato logo and search functionality.

-- **Main Content:** The main content area showcases a visually appealing layout, including placeholder content to simulate the Zomato experience.
+- **🖼️ Main Content:** The main content area showcases a visually appealing layout, including placeholder content to simulate the Zomato experience.

 ## Usage

 To view the Zomato page clone:

-1. Access the live demo https://zomato-page-clone.vercel.app/
+1. Access the live demo ➡️ https://zomato-page-clone.vercel.app/

 2. Explore the layout by scrolling through the webpage and observing the header, main content, and footer sections.